MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Introduction

-Multi-agent reinforcement learning (MARL) has proven to be a considerable promise for addressing a variety of challenging tasks~\cite{cao2012overview,vinyals2019grandmaster}.
-Despite their promising performance, the advancements are mainly attributed to utilizing deep neural networks (DNNs) models as stronger function approximators, which are encoded with thousands to millions of parameters interacting in complex and non-linear ways.
-This sort of architecture brings excellent hindrances for humans or experts to understand how decisions are taken and what key feature information influences decisions, especially as networks grow deeper in size or add more complex architecture.
-Indeed, creating mechanisms to interpret the implicit behaviors of DNNs themselves remains an open problem in the field of machine learning~\cite{lipton2018mythos, tjoa2020survey}.
+\IEEEPARstart{M}{ulti-agent} reinforcement learning (MARL) has been shown considerable potential in solving a variety of challenging tasks, e.g., games~\cite{vinyals2019grandmaster,sunehag2017value,rashid2018qmix}, autonomous driving~\cite{li2022metadrive,yu2019distributed,kiran2021deep} and robotics interactions~\cite{liu2021semantic,10250993}.
+Despite these promising results, much of this progress relies on deep neural network (DNN) models serving as powerful function approximators, encoded with thousands to millions of parameters interacting in complex and nonlinear ways~\cite{topin2021iterative}.
+This architectural complexity brings substantial obstacles for humans to understand how decisions are made and what key features influence decisions, especially when the network becomes deeper in size or more complex structures are appended~\cite{liu2019tabby,zhou2018interpreting}.
+Indeed, creating mechanisms to interpret the implicit behaviors of black-box DNNs remains an open problem in the field of machine learning~\cite{hassija2024interpreting, tjoa2020survey}.

-In high-stakes domains, such as healthcare, aviation and policy making, it is crucial to gain insight into the decision-making process of the machine.
-It imposes significant limitations on practitioners applying MARL techniques, as the lack of transparency creates critical barriers to establishing trust in the policies of agents and scrutinizing policy weaknesses~\cite{natarajan2020effects}.
-The explainable reinforcement learning (XRL) is a promising approach to generating procedures that can be followed step-by-step or held accountable by human operators.
-While existing XRL methods offer much promise~\cite{verma2019verifiable, jiang2019neural} in single-agent tasks, they still can not match the performance of the look-ahead deep RL techniques~\cite{silver2016mastering}.
+It is crucial to gain insights into the decision-making process of artificially intelligent agents for their successful and reliable deployment into real-world applications, especially in high-risk domains such as healthcare and military~\cite{rudin2019stop, rudin2022interpretable, xu2022towards, cao2019interpretable}.
+The lack of transparency in MARL techniques imposes significant limitations on practitioners, bringing critical barriers to establishing trust in the learned policies and scrutinizing their weaknesses~\cite{natarajan2020effects}.
+Explainable reinforcement learning~\cite{puiutta2020explainable,shi2020self, zheng2024symbolic } emerges as a promising approach to develop transparent procedures that can be followed step-by-step or held accountable by human operators.
+While existing explainable methods offer some potential~\cite{verma2019verifiable, jiang2019neural} or vision-based interpretations~\cite{shi2021temporal, zheng2024symbolic} in single-agent tasks, they still struggle to balance interpretability and performance in complex reinforcement learning tasks~\cite{silver2016mastering}, especially in multi-agent domains.